-A Merchant Category Code (MCC) is a four-digit code that classifies a business based on its goods or services and informs issuers and payment processors on how to handle transactions.
+A Merchant Category Code (MCC) is a four-digit code that classifies businesses based on goods or services sold and informs issuers and payment processors on how to handle transactions.
+Settings MCC limitations on a virtual card allows finance departments to mitigate risks and control spending of cardholders.Â

-Mesh allows users with an Employee profile to set MCC limitations when requesting a General Purpose card.
-Strong users (e.g., those with a Mesh Admin profile) can set MCC limitations on a General Purpose card when generating or approving one.
+Mesh allows strong users (e.g., those with a Mesh Admin profile) set MCC limitations on General Purpose cards when generating or approving them.Â

-No MCC limitations is the default.
+No MCC limitations is the default.Â

 To configure MCC limitations, follow these steps:

-1. Request or generate a card.
+1. Generate a card.

 2. Navigate to the Card Limitations section.